Karthik-Anbazhagan/Red-Bus-Routes/README.md

 **Overview**:

-Selenium: Selenium is a library used for automating web browser.
+**Selenium**: Selenium is a library used for automating web browser.
 It is commonly used for web scraping, which involves extracting data from websites.

-Pandas: Use the powerful Pandas library to transform the dataset from CSV format into a structured dataframe.
+**Pandas**: Use the powerful Pandas library to transform the dataset from CSV format into a structured dataframe.
 Pandas helps data manipulation, cleaning and preprocessing, ensuring that data was ready for analysis.

-MySQL: With help of sql to establish a connection to a SQL database, enabling seamless intergration of the transformed dataset and the data was efficiently inserted into relevent tables for storage and retrieval.
+**MySQL**: With help of sql to establish a connection to a SQL database, enabling seamless intergration of the transformed dataset and the data was efficiently inserted into relevent tables for storage and retrieval.

-Streamlit: Developed an interactive web application using Streamlit, a user-friendly framework for data visualization and analysis.
+**Streamlit**: Developed an interactive web application using Streamlit, a user-friendly framework for data visualization and analysis.

-Skill-take:
+**Skill-take**:
 Selenium, Python, Pandas, MySQL, Streamlit.

-Developed-by: Karthik Anbazhagan
+**Developed-by**: Karthik Anbazhagan